Home New Search Gallery How-To Books Links Workshops About Contact

 All this and more explained in greater depth on my Nikon Lens Technology page.

-Focal Length: 70-300mm.
-If used on digital camera, it gives a field of view similar to the field of view of a 105 - 450 mm lens used on a 35mm film camera. (see Crop Factor.)
+If used on a DX camera, it gives a field of view similar to the field of view of a 105 - 450 mm lens used on FX or 35mm film. (see Crop Factor.)

 Nikon 70 - 300mm